southside-chillers/southside.chillers.online/southside/content/chapters/walk-the-swine.md

 “Eillin?
 To check in with [Frunk](/characters/frunk/)?”
 Tannin floats.

-“Remember, we have a meeting with Magic in Aberith in four days,” says Harlan.
+“Remember, we have a meeting with [Magick](/characters/magick/) in Aberith in four days,” says Harlan.

 “Eillin is on the way,” says Galadriel, “and Frunk needs to know what we’ve learned.”